Yogida Sawmynaden: Political career

-Yogida's political career started in 2001 when he became councillor of the Municipality of Beau Bassin Rose Hill.
-In 2003 he was appointed Deputy Mayor of Beau Bassin Rose Hill.
+Yogida's political career started in 1999 as the vice president of the youth wing of the MMM.
+In 2001 he became councillor of the Municipality of Beau Bassin-Rose Hill and in 2003 he was appointed Deputy Mayor of the same locality.
+Following the 2005 electoral defeat of the MSM-MMM alliance (led by Paul Bérenger), Sawmynaden left the MMM and became an activist of Jugnauth's MSM.

 In December 2014 he was MSM's candidate within Alliance Lepep coalition in Constituency No.8 Moka-Quartier Militaire.
 He was elected behind his running mates Leela Dookun and Pravind Jugnauth.

 At the 07 November 2019 general elections Yogida Sawmynaden stood as candidate of the MSM within the L'Alliance Morisien.
 He was elected as 3rd Member for Constituency No.8 Moka Quartier Militaire in the National Assembly, behind Pravind Jugnauth and Leela Dookun.
 On 12 November 2019 he was appointed Minister of Commerce.

 During the afternoon of 10 February 2021 Yogida Sawmynaden announced his resignation from his position as Minister of Commerce after having been interrogated by police regarding the fictitious employment of Simla Kistnen.
 He was succeeded by his colleague Soodesh Satkam Callichurn.

+Scandals

+2012 arrest for photographing Prime Minister's mistress Soornack

+Yogida Sawmynaden was arrested by police for using his mobile phone to take photos of Navin Ramgoolam's mistress Nandanee Soornack on 10 December 2012 within the compounds of Dr. Maurice Curé State College during a political campaign for a by-election in Vacoas-Phoenix.
+Sawmynaden was there as an active member of the MSM, where as Soornack was a senior "agent" of the Labour Party.
+The Director of Public Prosecutions dismissed the case within a few months, but his arbitrary arrest figured in the US Department of State annual Country Report on Human Rights Practices.